best-practice-and-impact/ons-git-config/README.md

 	ci = commit
 	br = branch
 	pushup = "!git push --set-upstream origin $(git symbolic-ref --short HEAD)"  # Shortcut to push new branches to remote equivalent

-[pull]
-	ff = only  # Helps to keep history linear, by only allowing fast-forward merges when pulling
 ```

 This references two arbitrarily named `.inc` files, which are included for GitLab and GitHub respectively.
 You'll need to substitute in your own credentials to use these template.